 I shake off those thoughts as quickly as they creep into my head because, at the end of the day, this is about me, the husband, the kids.
 Period.

 So today, I vow to stop worrying about what others think.
 What others have said, to our faces and behind our backs.
-I refuse to think of my children as burdens or expenses because that is how some would have me feel.
-I’m so over explaining to friends why we can’t attend every shindig, and apologizing for it.
+I refuse to think of my children as burdens or expenses because that’s how others see them.
+I am so over explaining to friends why we can’t attend every adult-only shindig, and apologizing for it.

 My focus is D-Day (Delivery Day) and after that, we’ll see who is still standing beside us.
-And for anyone who chooses to stay behind, they can kiss my whole ass while they’re back there.
+For anyone who chooses to stay behind, they can kiss my whole ass while they’re back there.